selwynpolit/d9book/book/hooks.md

 Drupal hooks allow modules to alter and extend the behavior of Drupal core, or another module.
 They provide a way that code components in Drupal can communicate with one another.
 Using hooks, a module developer can change how core, or other modules work without changing the existing code.
 As a Drupal developer, understanding how to implement and invoke hooks is essential.
 (More at <https://drupalize.me/tutorial/what-are-hooks?p=2766>)

 According to ChapGPT: Hooks are a key aspect of Drupal\'s module system, and allow developers to interact with the core functionality of Drupal 9 or Drupal 10.
-They can be used to alter or extend the behavior of Drupal\'s core features, such as adding custom validation to a form, changing the way content is displayed, or adding new actions to the administrative interface.
+They can be used to alter or extend the behavior of Drupal\'s core features, such as adding custom validation to a form,changing the way content is displayed, or adding new actions to the administrative interface.
 Hooks provide a powerful and flexible way to customize Drupal to meet the needs of a specific project or site, without having to modify the core code.
 They are essential for developers who want to build custom modules or themes, and are a fundamental part of the Drupal development process.

-## Modify the login form
+## Modify the login form with hook_form_FORM_ID_alter()

 Here is code from hook_examples.module that modifies the user login form by adding a button.
 It passes the username and password that were entered to the mythical third party login endpoint.

 ```php
 /**